azdavis/azdavis.net/posts/en/worth-doing.md

 > If it's worth doing, it's worth doing at all.

-Which means that it's better to make _any_ amount of progress than _no_ progress.
+Which means that it's better to make any non-zero amount of progress than no progress.

 In the example, instead of deciding to skip exercising entirely for the day,